Weak weak approximation for certain quadric surface bundles: Introduction

 The earliest example of the use of a fibration to study local-global principles in a family of varieties is due to Hasse in his proof of the local-global principle for quadratic forms in 4 variables (see e.g.~\cite[Ch.
 IV, Thm.
 8]{Serre}).
 These ideas were then generalised by Colliot-Th{\'e}l{\`e}ne and Sansuc~\cite{CTSschinzel} who replaced Hasse's use of the prime number theorem in arithmetic progressions with an evocation of Schinzel's Hypothesis, which allowed them to show conditionally that the Brauer--Manin obstruction is the only one for a large class of conic bundles over $\PP^1$.
 This was extended by Colliot-Th{\'e}l{\`e}ne and Swinnerton-Dyer~\cite{CTSD}(building on work of Serre~\cite{SerreH}, Swinnerton-Dyer~\cite{SwD94} and Salberger~\cite{Sal88}) to establishing the conjecture (conditionally on a variant of Schinzel's Hypothesis) for pencils of \emph{generalised} Severi--Brauer varieties (in the language of \cite{CTSD}), of which quadric surfaces are an example.
 Skorobogatov~\cite{Skoro}(and subsequently Colliot-Th{\'e}l{\`e}ne--Skorobogatov~\cite{CTS}) was able to establish unconditionally that the Brauer--Manin obstruction is the only one for quadric surface bundles over $\PP^1$ of rank $\leq 3$, by combining the fibration and descent methods.
 Finally, if all of the degenerate fibres of a quadric surface bundle over $\PP^1$ are defined over $\QQ$, then the Brauer--Manin obstruction is unconditionally known to be the only one thanks to the work of Browning--Mattheisen--Skorobogatov~\cite[Theorem 1.4]{BMS}.

 Over higher dimensional bases, much less is known.
 Conditional on Schinzel's Hypothesis, Wittenberg~\cite[Corollaire 3.6]{Wittenberg} has shown that a fibration over $\PP^n$ into generalised Severi--Brauer varieties has the property that the Brauer--Manin obstruction is the only one.
-Theorem \ref{thm:BMOoo} gives a rare example of an unconditional proof that the Brauer--Manin obstruction is the only one, without a specific restriction on the number (or degree) of the degenerate fibres.
+Theorem \ref{thm:BMOoo} gives a rare example of an unconditional proof that the Brauer--Manin obstruction is the only one for a fibration over a higher dimensional base.
 We take this moment to point out that conic bundle fibrations have a vast and illustrious history in the literature and that fibrations over projective space into quadrics of dimension $\geq 3$ always satisfy weak approximation.

-Our motivation for studying the particular class of varieties that we do comes from a recent breakthrough by Hassett--Pirutka--Tschinkel \cite{HPT} on classical rationality problems in algebraic geometry.
-It was observed in that paper that the Brauer group of certain quadric surface bundles can contain non-constant elements, hence it is natural to wonder if these Brauer group elements might obstruct weak approximation.

-In particular, Hassett--Pirutka--Tschinkel were able to show for the first time that rationality is not deformation invariant in families of complex fourfolds by exhibiting a family for which many of the fibres were rational but a `very general' fibre was not even stably rational.
-This result was proven using the specialisation method pioneered by Voisin~\cite{Voisin} and later refined by Colliot-Th{\'e}l{\`e}ne--Pirutka~\cite{CTP} and Schreieder~\cite{Schr}.
-The upshot of this method is that if one can find a special fibre $V_b$ in the family such that \begin{enumerate} \item $H^2_{\text{nr}}(\CC(V_b), \ZZ/2\ZZ)$ is non-trivial, \item $V_b$ admits a desingularisation which is universally $\text{CH}_0$-trivial, \end{enumerate} then a very general fibre is not stably rational.
-In \cite{HPT}, these conditions were shown to be satisfied by the fourfold $V_b$ defined by the equation